Date of Degree

 Biconvexity, Multivariate regression, Oracle properties, Reduced-rank regression, Seasonal ARIMA models, Sparsity

 Copyright 2011 Kun Chen

 Chen, Kun.
-"Regularized multivariate stochastic regression." dissertation, University of Iowa, 2011.
+"Regularized multivariate stochastic regression."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.